kylerbrown/spikechef/README.md

 ==================
 1. collect data using Intan's RHD2000 interface software, which creates *.rhd files in a single directory.
 2. use `rhd2arf.m` (Matlab script) to create arf files
+3. use `label_stim` to annotate arf file with stimulus times and `dumber_sums.py` to get an estimate of stimulus response.
 3. convert those arf files to .kwd (hdf5 format for klusta suite) with `arf2kwd.py`.
 4. also create/use appropriate .prm and prb files (see klusta suite docs). and run `klusta EXPERIMENT.prm`
 5. merge spikes back into the arf file with ...(TODO)